aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 ### 2. Drawing non-SVG pictures a.k.a images

-Except for SVG files, we are also have an expectation for drawing pictures with formats like PNG, JPG, or GIF.
-Only composed with pixel data, we cannot directly make use of it.
+Except for SVG files, we also expect drawing pictures with formats like PNG, JPG, or GIF.
+Only composed of pixel data, we cannot directly make use of it.
 Because of this reason, I have tried to use a normal technology in the region of Computer Vision, and that's Canny Edge Detection.
 With such detection, we can easily find contours of a bitmap image.

 The whole process of finding contours can be simply described as: **Gray Scale** -> **Gaussian Blur** -> **Canny Gradient** -> **Canny Non-maximum Suppression** -> **Canny Hysteresis** -> **Scanning**.
 As we all know, this is also the process of [*Canny Edge Detection*](https://en.wikipedia.org/wiki/Canny_edge_detector).

-Before the process, we're going to define some common functions for using.
-The first item is `rumImg` function, which mainly used for loading images from a Canvas, and convert all them into a matrix, composed with an array.
+Before the process, we're going to define some common functions for use.
+The first item is `rumImg` function, which is mainly used for loading images from a Canvas, and converting all them into a matrix, composed with an array.

 ```js
 /**